GetStream/stream-django/README.md

 ###Feed manager

-Django_stream comes with a feed_manager class that helps with all common feed's operations.
+Django Stream comes with a feed_manager class that helps with all common feed operations.

 ####Feeds bundled with feed_manager